 Job Outlook and Salary Range for Advertising Managers

-More than 28,000 advertising and promotions managers were employed nationwide as of May 2016, according to the U.S. Bureau of Labor Statistics (BLS).
-About one-third were working for advertising or public relations firms.
+More than 31,000 advertising, promotions and marketing managers were employed nationwide as of 2016, according to the U.S. Bureau of Labor Statistics (BLS).1 About one-third were working for advertising or public relations firms.

-As of May 2016, advertising and promotions managers earned a median salary of $100,810 a year, according to the BLS.
-Specialized design services and other financial investment activities were among the highest-paying sectors for these professionals.
+As of May 2017, advertising and promotions managers earned an average salary of $123,880 a year, according to the BLS.2 Advertising, public relations and related services was among the higher-paying sectors for these professionals.

-Job growth in the field is forecast to be 5% from 2014 to 2024.
-The shift to digital advertising – including mobile and social media – is expected to produce employment opportunities, which will help counter positions lost as a result of downsizing in the print news industry.
+Job growth in the field is forecast to be 10% through 2026.
+The shift to digital advertising – including mobile and social media – is expected to produce employment opportunities, which may help counter positions lost as a result of downsizing in the print news industry.
 Indeed, the BLS expects ad managers with knowledge and skills related to web-based advertising to enjoy stronger job prospects.

 The BLS describes a series of core competencies that advertising managers should possess, including well-honed interpersonal and communication skills, and the ability to manage employees and make informed decisions.
 They must also be able to analyze data and define industry trends in order to determine the best strategies for clients.